DeMarcoLab/fibsem/README.md

 To get started, see the example/example.py:

-Recommended: You can start an offline demo microscope by speciying manufacturer: "Demo" in the system.yaml file (fibsem/config/system.yaml).
+Recommended: You can start an offline demo microscope by speciying manufacturer: "Demo" in the configuration yaml file (fibsem/config/microscope-configuration.yaml).
 This will start a demo microscope that you can use to test the API without connecting to a real microscope.
-To connect to a real microscope, set the ip_address and manufacturer of your microscope in the system.yaml or alternatively, you can pass these arguments to utils.setup_session() directly.
+To connect to a real microscope, set the ip_address and manufacturer of your microscope in the configuration file or alternatively, you can pass these arguments to utils.setup_session() directly.

 This example shows you how to connect to the microscope, take an image with both beams, and then plot.